CN-R-Tsai/fleetDatalyzer/README.md

 👋 Hello there!
 Thank you for taking the time to visit my Github repo. :pray:

-> This web apps is aim to help field engineers to find out the system failure (from hundreds of sensors) on a fleet ( > 60+ processing chambers) when issue happened.
+> This web apps is aim to help field engineer to find out the system failure (from hundreds of sensors) on a fleet ( > 60+ processing chambers) when issue happened.
 To speed up the Root Cause Analysis and Corrective Action (RCCA).
 The ultimate goal is to build a `centralized dashboard app` which can providing information and comprehensive insights of data analysis.
 The app is called, `f-Datalyzer`.

 ## Technologies Used
 >The `f-Datalyzer` app is built using,

 - [Shiny](https://shiny.rstudio.com/): Shiny is an R package to build interactive web apps, running upon on R programming.
+- [HTML/CSS]

 ## Why R/Shiny?
 - Provide frontend GUI (Shiny)